-- 1. Wash the outboard motor body using fresh water. - 2.
-Disconnect the fuel line and tighten the air vent screw, - 3.
+- Do not place the outboard motor on its side before the cooling water has drained from it completely. - Store the outboard motor in a dry, well-ventilated place, not in direct sunlight. - 1.
+Wash the outboard motor body using fresh water. - 2.
+Place the fuel cock in the closed position, disconnect the fuel line and tighten the air vent screw, if equipped. - 3.
 Remove the engine top cowling and silencer cover. - 4.
 Install the outboard motor on the test tank.

-- 1. Lowest water level - 2.
+- .
+Lowest water level - 2.
 Water surface